TheRealHypR/myfreefarm-userscript/README.md

 # myfreefarm-userscript
-A Script to help you with manual farming
+a collection of scripts to help you with manual farming